 We'd like to see Fitbit focus on its fitness roots and include better tracking tech within the Blaze 2, including GPS, but maybe even more unconventional features such as a VO2 max calculator to give you smart feedback on how to recover after exercise.

 4. Third-party support

 With the likes of the Fitbit Ionic we're now seeing devices that are closer to smartwatches from Fitbit, and we hope the Fitbit Blaze 2 follows suit, especially when it comes to third-party support.

 It'd be great to be able to run Spotify directly from your wrist (rather than simply pausing and skipping tracks that are playing on your phone), or even have apps like Map My Run ready to download directly onto the Blaze 2.

 5. A round design

 The original Blaze has a divisive design.
-Not everyone loves the look of the Fitbit Blaze, so it may be time for the company to opt for a round design to make it look a little bit more like a traditional watch.
+Not everyone loves the look, so it may be time for the company to opt for a round design to make the Blaze 2 look a little bit more like a traditional watch.